marlama/sdMAF/README.md

-# pipeline used for sdMAF application in Austism WGS data:
+# Pipeline used for sdMAF application in Autism WGS data:

 ### After applying the Harmonization pipeline from (Leal., et al 2022) we needed to change the CHR code before use the sdMAF algorithm: